 The embedded images can be PNG, JNG, or Delta-PNG datastreams.
-MNG-LC and MNG-VLC datastreams do not contain JNG datastreams, but MNG-LC and MNG-VLC applications can be enhanced to recognize and process those as well.
+MNG-LC and MNG-VLC datastreams do not contain JNG datastreams, but MNG-LC and MNG-VLC applications can be enhanced to recognize and process JNG datastreams as well.